 The food being fed should be lightly dusted with a food supplement powder on every occasion until they are 9 – 12 months old, you need then only do it once a week.

 This will give the growing chameleon all the minerals needed for speedy growth.
-Females will require more calcium in their diet to help with egg production so if the female is gravid (pregnant) give her food which is dusted at every feeding.
+Females will require more calcium in their diet to help with egg production so if the female is gravid (pregnant) give her food that is dusted at every feeding.

 If feeding crickets to your Yemen make sure that there are none left in the cage overnight as they can attack the chameleon as it sleeps.